nuitrcs/regex_workshop/part1_answers.md

 `\d,`

-2. Use a character class to write an expression to match both "moon" and "Moon" - type how many times the word appears in the chat.
+2. Use a character class to write an expression to match both `moon` and `Moon` - type how many times the word appears in the chat.

 `[mM]oon`